zohahkhan/CapstoneProject/README.txt

-This is place holder for README file
+This is place holder for README file REVISED